 14.2.1 Function Names in UEB.
-A function name which is not associated with a math term is transcribed in UEB and appropriate contractions and punctuation are used.
+A fully spelled-out function name which is not associated with a math term is transcribed in UEB.
+Appropriate contractions and punctuation are used.

 Consider the Law of Sines.

 "Sines" is not associated with a mathematical item and so is transcribed in UEB, using appropriate contractions.